-In order to achieve a vision that lives within a future with limited funds for transportation, this plan outlines an approach to creating a balanced transportation system that accommodates many needed uses of the area within the right of way.
+In order to achieve a vision that lives within a future with limited funds for transportation, this plan outlines an approach to creating a balanced transportation system that accommodates many needed uses within the right of way.
+The balanced transportation approach continues to further a goal expressed in the 2001 Comprehensive Plan, which stated a desire to design transportation systems that protect and serve the pedestrian first as everyone is a pedestrian at some time in their daily travel.
 One question that the Link Spokane process seeks to address going forward is how an integrated infrastructure approach can be used to build, maintain or repurpose our streets to achieve a balanced multi-modal approach while addressing other needs of the space within the right of way.
-While the automobile will continue to be an essential part of the transportation system in the Spokane region, the City is examining opportunities to include other uses and users of the streets in their design - ensuring the size and design of the street is sized appropriately to the surrounding land use and transportation context.
+While the automobile will continue to be a part of the transportation system in the Spokane region, the City is examining opportunities to include other uses and users of the streets in their design - ensuring the size and design of the street is sized appropriately to the surrounding land use and transportation context.
 As Figure TR 1 below illustrates, the City is moving away from the more conventional approach to transportation planning and towards a more comprehensive approach that considers the multiple desires and outcomes expected of a modern transportation system.